-Exception: A self-petitioning abused spouse or child does not lose eligibility if the lawful permanent resident abuser loses permanent resident status due to an incident of domestic violence and after the self-petition has been filed.
+Exception: A self-petitioning abused spouse or child does not lose eligibility if the lawful permanent resident abuser loses permanent resident status due to an incident of domestic violence and the self-petition is filed within two years of the loss of status of the abuser.
 116

 For adjustment of status, the petition is automatically revoked when the circumstance that triggers revocation occurs before a final decision is made on the application.
-In consular processing cases, the petition is revoked if the circumstance occurs before the beneficiary or self-petitioner commences her/his journey to the United States.117
+In consular processing cases, the petition is revoked if the circumstance occurs before the beneficiary or self-petitioner commences his or her journey to the United States.117